 Seeking medical help

 Cosmetic surgery carries all the same risks as other types of surgery including blood clots and infections – patients are at risk of these complications even if they have the most gifted surgeon operating on them.
-Any responsible surgeon would have informed you of these risks during your consultation, and made sure you had the knowledge to spot any warning signs that may have occurred post-surgery.
+Any responsible surgeon would have informed you of these risks during your consultation and made sure you had the knowledge to spot any warning signs that may have occurred post-surgery.
 This is why it’s crucial to do your research beforehand.

 Whatever the reason for your concern, don’t just wait to see if it will get better naturally – always contact your surgeon or make an appointment to see your GP immediately if there’s any risk to your health.
 In the event of an emergency don’t hesitate to visit your nearest accident and emergency department.